-At this stage of development your baby’s life involves a lot of movement.
-Any space is like an amusement park and he or she is ready to play!
-Since his or her gross motor skills continue improving and that’s not going to stop him or her from exploring all around, bumps and bruises are very common, and hard to avoid.
+At this stage of development your child’s life involves a lot of movement.
+Any space is like an amusement park and she is ready to play!
+Since her gross motor skills continue improving and she won’t stop exploring around, the bumps and bruises will be very common and hard to avoid.
 Here are a few tips to help you take care of your little one’s inevitable bumps and bruises.

 How do I take care of a bump or bruise?

 Most bruises are not painful and usually heal with time, on their own.
 With bruises, bleeding occurs under the skin and therefore there is no risk of infection, but it may require care in the early stages, especially if your little one is in pain.
-Bruises change color as they heal, and pain at its touch reduces.
+As they heal, bruises change color and are less and less painful.
 If it’s red it may be more painful to the touch, but as it becomes purple or blue, and finally transitions to become green or yellow, pain will diminish.
 If your little one is uncomfortable, relieve inflammation with the following steps:

-1. Apply a cold compress, frozen product pack or an ice bag over the bruise for about 10-15 minutes.
-At the same time, distract your little one cuddling with him or her and even telling him or her a story.
+- Apply a cold compress, frozen product pack, or an ice bag over the bruise for about 10-15 minutes.
+At the same time, distract your little one cuddling with her and even telling her a story.

-2. If after that your little one is still in pain, apply a little anti-inflammatory ointment over the affected area.
+- If your little one is still in pain, apply a little anti-inflammatory ointment over the affected area.
 Ask your doctor for an ointment recommendation, and keep it at home.

-4. Bruises heal by themselves in about 2 to 4 weeks; after going through the entire range of colors that lead to healing.
+- Bruises heal by themselves in about 2-4 weeks; they’ll go through the entire range of colors as they heal.

 When should I contact my doctor?

-Contact your doctor if your little one hit his or her head hard, if he or she fell from a particularly high place, or if the accident was of greater impact.
-Contact him or her if:
+Contact your doctor if your little one hit her head hard, if she fell from a particularly high place, or if the accident was of greater impact.
+Contact your pediatrician if:

-• The hit to the head has caused a bruise behind the ears or you think your little one might have a fractured skull.
+- The blow to the head has caused a bruise behind the ears or you think your little one might have a fractured skull.

-• If your child has stopped using the body part where he or she hit him or herself and can’t move it.
+- If your child has stopped using the body part where she hit herself and can’t move it.

 Finally, remember that tumbles are natural and most of the time harmless, so keep calm and trust your instincts to ensure your child’s well-being.
 Also remember that if the fall caused a scrape, it’s important to clean the area with warm water and then use soap on the area around the cut.